elunna/hackem/hackem_changelog.md

     - reading scrolls of remove curse to uncurse items in its inventory,
     - scrolls of charging to recharge wands in its possession,
     - and utilizing powerful wands against the player.
+- [x] Player monsters:
-- [x] Player monsters are now technically their own class of monster and are separate from how the actual player is defined in src/monst.c, and were purposely left out of the new monsters table as it would unnecessarily inflate that list.
-Player monsters differ here from vanilla NetHack in that they can spawn outside of the Astral Plane, are yellow in color, and are kitted out in player-like gear starting at level 10, and then can be kitted out with ascension-level gear starting at level 20 – their hit dice and difficulty level roughly matches that of the actual player (this is based off of what experience level the actual player is when the player monster spawns).
-Their abilities closely match their role as well (wizards and priests can cast spells, rogues can steal items from inventory, etc).
-Player monster Knights spawn riding either a horse or a warhorse.
-Player monsters in EvilHack covet the Amulet of Yendor and will attempt to steal it, and if they steal it while on the Astral Plane, will attempt to sacrifice it themselves.
+  - now technically their own class of monster and are separate from how the actual player is defined in src/monst.c,
+  - and were purposely left out of the new monsters table as it would unnecessarily inflate that list.
+  - Player monsters differ here from vanilla NetHack in that they can spawn outside of the Astral Plane, are yellow in color, and are kitted out in player-like gear starting at level 10, and then can be kitted out with ascension-level gear starting at level 20
+  - their hit dice and difficulty level roughly matches that of the actual player (this is based off of what experience level the actual player is when the player monster spawns).
+  - Their abilities closely match their role as well (wizards and priests can cast spells, rogues can steal items from inventory, etc).
+  - Player monster Knights spawn riding either a horse or a warhorse.
+  - Player monsters in EvilHack covet the Amulet of Yendor and will attempt to steal it, and if they steal it while on the Astral Plane, will attempt to sacrifice it themselves.
 As you can imagine, if that happens, it is a game-ending event.

 ### Monster spawn rates

 - increases as you reach various milestones within the game.
   - 2× once you pass the castle, become crowned, or if you accept the quest before experience level 14.
   - 3× once you pass the first tier demon lord lair.
   - 4× of normal once you pass the first wizard's tower level.
   - 6× of normal once the Wizard of Yendor is killed.
-- 8x once you've performed the invocation.
+  - 8x once you've performed the invocation, plus:
-    Plus all denizens of the dungeon are aware of what has happened, Plus Nasties will spawn on each levels upstairs
+    - all denizens of the dungeon are aware of what has happened,
+    - Nasties will spawn on each levels upstairs

 ### Unique Monster Changes: